Armin-Kolbe/Python-Basic-Final-Project/README.md

-# python Basic Final Project
+# Python Basic Final Project
 # Python CLI Tools for File Manipulation

 In this project, we will develop a Python Command Line Interface (CLI) tool that facilitates file manipulation and directory navigation, similar to command-line functionalities in Unix-like operating systems.
 A key component of our tool will be an advanced logs system that tracks each command's usage.